lruzicki/Balloons/README.md

 - CMS: Wordpress using ACF, Custom Post Types and Duplicator
 - API
 - RWD
+- Lighthouse: Best practise, SEO and Performance

-_My goal was no to use plugins (other than Duplicator, Contact Forms7 and ACF) and make my own template_
+_My goal was not to use plugins (other than Duplicator, Contact Forms7 and ACF) and make my own template_

 **About website components**